vishwajeet1/Alien-invension/README.md

 # Alien-invension
-A Ship that can move, fire bullets and shoot down a fleet of aliens as they drop down the screen.
+It's a 2D game in which A Ship that can move, fire bullets and shoot down a fleet of aliens as they drop down the screen.
-## Getting started
+## Requirment
+Language:- PYTHON 3.6
+library:- PYGAME, SYS,TIME

+###